noemichis/rainbow-todos/README.md

     - setTimeout function helped to resolve the issue and time is updating correctly.
 Possibly will look into another way!

 4. Empty State message was not called back after deleting all tasks:
-    - if cause added to the delete function
+    - if cause added to the delete function.

 #### Unresolved